renanmello/wassabi-backend/README.md

     Navigate to File > Open.
     Browse to the project folder and select POM.xml located in the src directory.

-3.Load Dependencies
+3. Load Dependencies

 Wait for all the dependencies to load.

-4.Run the Application
+4. Run the Application

 Execute the main class:

     Locate the main Application class in the project.
     Run the class to start the Spring Boot application.

-5.Frontend Setup
+5. Frontend Setup

 Follow the tutorial in the Wassabi Frontend Repository to set up and visualize the frontend.